 Metrics that aim to demonstrate the impact of an author over their total research history or within certain time periods can be useful for academic promotion submissions, applying for new roles in academia, and for funding applications.

-The h-index is a measure of both productivity and impact of ones published works.
+The h-index is a measure of both productivity and impact of one's published works.
 It looks at the total number of papers you have published, and the number of citations those papers have received.
-It is based on the highest number of papers included that have had at least the same number of citations.
+For a researcher to have an h-index, they must have a certain number of publications (h) that have received at least h citations.

 For example, if you've published 2 papers, and each paper has been cited 2 times, you will have a h-index of 2.